The 20 Best Opioid Use Disorder Doctors Near Me in Greensboro, NC

 Offers Telehealth

 Imran Haque is a primary care provider, practicing in Internal Medicine in High Point, North Carolina.
 Dr. Haque is rated as an Experienced provider by MediFind in the treatment of Opioid Use Disorder.
-His top areas of expertise are Heart Murmurs, Vitamin B12 Deficiency, Type 2 Diabetes (T2D), and Nasal Flaring.
-Dr. Haque is currently accepting new patients.
+He is also highly rated in 179 other conditions, according to our data.
+His clinical expertise encompasses Heart Murmurs, Vitamin B12 Deficiency, Type 2 Diabetes (T2D), and Nasal Flaring.

 Experienced in Opioid Use Disorder